Do you know what this is?

 Primary audience: housewives.

 While listening to the show, most of the housewives cleaned their houses.
-Naturally, the commercial industry jumped aboard the ship and, you guessed it, aired soap commercials in show breaks.
+Naturally, the commercial industry jumped aboard the ship and, you guessed it, aired soap commercials during show breaks.

 (Image source: Wikipedia)